 Because when you’re hurting like hell you don’t need some BS herbal remedy that doesn’t work, you need something significant that can REALLY ease your pain.

-The herbal supplements listed below are powerful and controversial so please be smart.
-Use only as needed and quit them as soon as possible.
+The herbal supplements listed below may be powerful and/or controversial so always consult with a healthcare practitioner.
+And it’s also wise to only use these as needed, and quit them as soon as possible.
 They may or may not be legal in your country including the United States.
 Always consult your local laws.
 And laws can change.

-Here are the best NATURAL opioid withdrawal supplements that ACTUALLY help:
+Introducing the best NATURAL opioid withdrawal relief supplements:

-These are our very own supplements created for the specific purpose of helping you heal during opiate detox and withdrawal.
-We’ve custom formulated 5 total supplements with unique natural ingredients.
-Each supplement supports nutrient replenishment of an area often depleted by opiate addiction.
-If you’d like to learn more about our popular supplements visit the link below.
+We’ve custom formulated 5 total supplements with unique natural ingredients designed to help you heal during your detox.
+Each supplement supports area’s most often depleted by opiate addiction.
+If you’d like to learn more about our popular supplements click the link below.

 Kratom is the number #1 rated opioid withdrawal remedy.